 - at the end of life

 Is it possible for loving church communities to get it wrong and, with the best of intentions, be unfriendly to someone with dementia?
-Read Mavis’s story
+Read Mavis’s Story Case study

 How to get started